godotengine/godot-docs/classes/class_skeletonmodificationstack3d.rst

 - :ref:`bool<class_bool>` **get_is_setup** **(** **)** |const|

-Returns a boolean that indiciates whether the modification stack is setup and can execute.
+Returns a boolean that indicates whether the modification stack is setup and can execute.

 ----